Home Kari Alitalo: Vascular Growth Factor Group

 Kari Alitalo: Vascular Growth Factor Group

-Vascular growth factors and their inhibitors have a great potential for the treatment of human diseases.
-We focus on their preclinical and translational use in studies to restore homeostasis and to improve tissue functions in cardiovascular disease and several other human diseases.
+Vascular growth factors and their inhibitors hold significant potential for treating various human diseases.
+Our research focuses on their preclinical and translational applications, aiming to restore homeostasis and improve tissue function in cardiovascular and other diseases.

 Kari Alitalo